Hampus Lindholm: Anaheim Ducks

-Lindhom made his North American debut with the Norfolk Admirals, the Ducks' former American Hockey League (AHL) affiliate, in 2012–13.
+Lindholm made his North American debut with the Norfolk Admirals, the Ducks' former American Hockey League (AHL) affiliate, in 2012–13.
 That year, he played 44 games, getting 11 points (one goal and ten assists).

 Lindholm scored his first NHL goal on 6 November 2013, against Mike Smith of the Phoenix Coyotes.

-After proving himself as one of Anaheim's top defensemen, Lindholm signed a six-year $31.5M contract on 27 October 2016.
+After proving himself as one of Anaheim's top defencemen, Lindholm signed a six-year $31.5M contract on 27 October 2016.

 Boston Bruins

-In the final year of his contract and set to become an unrestricted free agent, trade rumors on Lindholm were increasing.
-On 19 March 2022, he was traded to the Boston Bruins for a 2022 first round pick, a 2023 second round pick, a 2024 second round pick, Urho Vaakanainen and John Moore.
-On 20 March 2022, just after being acquired by Boston, Lindholm was signed to an eight-year, $52M contract extension.
+In the final year of his contract and set to become an unrestricted free agent, trade rumours on Lindholm were increasing.
+On 19 March 2022, he was traded to the Boston Bruins for a 2022 first-round pick, a 2023 second-round pick, a 2024 second-round pick, Urho Vaakanainen and John Moore.
+On 20 March, just after being acquired by Boston, Lindholm was signed to an eight-year, $52M contract extension.

+In the early season absence of Charlie McAvoy during the 2022–23 season, Lindholm proved himself to be very valuable to the Bruins.
+Lindholm and the Bruins went on to have a record-breaking season in 2022–23, winning the most regular season games ever by a team, with 65, before falling to the Florida Panthers in seven games in the first round of the 2023 Stanley Cup playoffs.
+After being eliminated, it was revealed that Lindholm had played with a fractured foot in the playoffs.
+Lindholm's successful season ended with him finishing fourth in Norris Trophy voting for best defenceman, as well as being named to the NHL Second All-Star team.